Upper Eyelid Surgery

 The sutures that are used to close the incisions during upper eyelid surgery are finer than a strand of human hair.

-To attain the best results possible, these sutures need to be removed within five to seven days of the upper blepharoplasty.
+To attain the best results possible, these sutures need to be removed within seven to nine days of the upper blepharoplasty.

 What do I need to know about recovery from upper eyelid surgery?